 Surprisingly, that was not the case.
-According to a study by the Blackbaud Institute, donors who gave to federal political campaigns in 2012 gave 0.9% more to the charitable organizations that year than what they had previously.
+According to a study by the Blackbaud Institute, donors who gave to federal political campaigns in 2012 gave 0.9% more to charitable organizations that year than they had previously.

-In contrast, donors who did not give to political campaigns reduced their giving to the charities that year by 2.1%.
+In contrast, donors who did not give to political campaigns reduced their giving to charities that year by 2.1%.

 While this trend is promising and works directly in your favor, there is one nuance you must consider.
 Party affiliations hugely influence the giving behavior of these donors.

 Partisan donors give less to nonprofits when they are not in the majority.
-So even though a prospective donor would be willing to donate for your cause, they would give considerably lesser than what he would have had his party been in power.
+So even though a prospective donor would be willing to donate to your cause, they would give considerably lesser than what he would have had his party been in power.

 As a result, your fundraising efforts once again turn up short – due to no fault of yours!